sayur-lokal/sayur-lokal/brainstorm/idea.md

 ---

 ## Slide 2: Introduction
-**PasarLokal** is a digital platform that brings the warmth and goodness of local markets into modern homes.
+**Sayur Lokal** is a digital platform that brings the warmth and goodness of local markets into modern homes.
 We make it easy for families to access fresh, locally sourced meal preps—delivered straight to their doorstep with minimal environmental impact.
-By combining the values of sustainability, convenience, and community support, PasarLokal reimagines everyday meals as a force for good.
+By combining the values of sustainability, convenience, and community support, Sayur Lokal reimagines everyday meals as a force for good.

 ---